hereandnowhere/phase-1-project-NASAwebapp/README.md

 # phase-1-project-NASAwebapp
 This is my phase 1 project demonstrating what I've learned in the first phase and putting it all together.
-I will be using NASA's free AstroPhoto of the day API to build a dynamic rendering of this popular API, that will have some click and hover events, as well as a slick, modern css design.
+I will be using NASA's free AstroPhoto of the day API to build a dynamic rendering of this popular API, that will have a click event to reveal the discription of the photo or hide it accordingly, and hover over event that will zoom the picture in a little, as well as a slick css design.

 # Goals for the project